bsababu/Amalitech-simple-home-page/README.md

 # Amalitech simple home-page

-This single page was build using html and css with flexbox
+This single page was built using html and css with flexbox layout model.